-Famous words: "Not spending another thousand bucks for a solid fence was the worst mistake of my life," said California Angels general manager Harry Dalton.
+Famous words: "Not spending another thousand bucks for a solid fence was the worst mistake of my life." — California Angels general manager Harry Dalton.

-But the trajectory of his career changed when he leaped to catch a home run ball and had his leg get caught between two supporting poles in an outfield fence.
-The wall gave way a bit, which trapped his leg and caused his leg to bend at the shin, a place where a leg is not supposed to bend.
+But the trajectory of his career changed when he lept to catch a home-run ball and caught his leg between two supporting poles in an outfield fence.
+The wall gave way a bit, which trapped his leg and caused his leg to bend at the shin.

 He suffered multiple fractures in his leg, and despite being put in various casts, his bones did not heal properly.
 He elected to return to play the following season instead of having more surgery, and the injury hampered the rest of his career.